-In NWC/GEO-HRW v6.1, a "mixed calculation method" considering short and long time intervals at the same time is available for the first time with configurable parameter MIXED_SCANNING = 1,2 (not used as default option), through which tracers are to be tracked considering the minimum time interval possible, but the corresponding AMVs and Trajectories are calculated considering the displacements in longer time intervals (defined by parameter SLOT_GAP = 2,3,4).
+In NWC/GEO-HRW a "mixed calculation method" considering short and long time intervals at the same time is also available with configurable parameter MIXED\SCANNING = 1,2 (not used as default option), through which tracers are to be tracked considering the minimum time interval possible, but the corresponding AMVs and Trajectories are calculated considering the displacements in longer time intervals (defined by parameter SLOT\GAP = 2,3,4).

-MIXED_SCANNING = 1 option writes AMVs and Trajectories for every slot since the first long time interval is reached.
-MIXED_SCANNING = 2 writes AMVs and Trajectories only every SLOT_GAP slots instead.
+MIXED\SCANNING = 1 option writes AMVs and Trajectories for every slot since the first long time interval is reached.
+MIXED\SCANNING = 2 writes AMVs and Trajectories only every SLOT\GAP slots instead.